-The course aims to train students in pre-production and post production of digital interactive video and give hands on experience of all three phases of digital interactive video production.
-The projects emphasize brainstorming, story concept & development, storyboards and animatic / pre-visualizations, editing with sound/FX, dialogue and music.
+The course aims to train students in pre-production and post production of digital interactive videos and provide hands on experience in all three phases of digital interactive video production.
+The projects emphasize on brainstorming, story concept and development, storyboards, animatics and pre-visualizations, as well as editing with soundFX, dialogue and music.

-THINK, EDIT, CREATE-I (GAME DESIGN-I/VR-I)
+THINK, EDIT.
+CREATE-I (GAME DESIGN-I/VR-I)

-The course examines practices and methods involving game design and offers a contemporary perspective with reference to fundamental components involved in game design and human perspective as opposed to a technologycentric one.
-The objectives of this course are to develop an appreciation for concepts and sensibilities of user experience design and nurture skills in the use and application of specific methods and techniques.
+The course examines practices and methods in game design, offering a contemporary perspective on fundamental components of game design with a centered rather than technology-centric approach.
+The objectives of this course are to develop an appreciation for the concepts and sensibilities in user experience design and to nurture skills in applying specific methods and techniques.
 Furthermore, it will improve individual and collaborative skills in design problem solving.
 The focus of the course is to develop effective solutions based on the needs of users.

-DRAWING

-This course is about understanding of form and its identification of its core elements while learning basic drawing, perspective, and sketching techniques using various media.
+DRAWING This course focuses on understanding form and identification its core elements while teaching basic drawing, perspective, and sketching techniques using various media.
 The course introduces character drawing, creating light and dark shading, and use of perspective to represent still life and figures.